Fall, Spring, Academic Year

 The Iowa Regents mandatory International health insurance will also be collected on the UI bill.

-On this UI sponsored program, you must initiate an application by completing the UI Application Cover Sheet available from the program adviser in the UI Study Abroad office.
-Schedule an appointment to discuss and receive instructions.
+On this UI sponsored program, you must initiate an application by meeting with the program advisor in the UI Study Abroad office to obtain the UI application cover sheet.
+Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.
 Subsequently, full program information, as well as the application, is available at the University of Minnesota’s program webpage.
+Be sure to complete the Montpellier online application by Minnesota's deadline.

 All students also attend a general TIPS orientation for UI Students Studying Abroad.
 Additional individualized meetings address specific topics, as well as registration and credit procedures for Iowa.